Quanell X: Early life

-Quanell Ralph Evans was born in Los Angeles, California.
+Quanell Ralph Evans was born in Los Angeles, California in 1970.
 Both his mother and father were members of the Nation of Islam.
-After his parents divorced, Evans moved to Houston, where he lived with his grandmother, mother and younger brother in the South Acres neighborhood, where he attended Worthing High School.
+After his parents divorced, Evans moved to Houston where he lived with his grandmother, mother and younger brother in the South Acres neighborhood and attended Worthing High School.
+While he was growing up, Evans and his brothers were mostly on their own and would shoplift to buy food as well as steal clothes from neighbors’ homes so they could attend school.

-Entry and ejection from the Nation of Islam
+In 1989, he was convicted of cocaine possession and sent to Harris County Jail, where he pleaded guilty to selling cocaine and received 10 years' probation.
+He was sentenced under deferred adjudication.

+Career

-In September 1990, after listening to Louis Farrakhan at the Sam Houston Coliseum, Evans decided to join the Nation of Islam.
-He became a student of Louis Farrakhan.
+In September 1990, after listening to Louis Farrakhan at the Sam Houston Coliseum, Evans decided to join the Nation of Islam and became a student of Farrakhan.
 Evans, who would later be more commonly known by his pseudonym, Quanell X, was recognised by his peers for his intellect, and he was later chosen to be a spokesman for the organization.

 In July 1992, Quanell X found his brother Quinten Evans dead in his apartment.
 Quinten and three other people were victims of a homicide in Houston, Texas.
 In August 2009, three incarcerated men were charged with capital murder in the killings.
-It was around this same time that Quanell X met State Representative Ron Wilson (D-Houston) and was offered a job working for Representative Wilson as an aide.
+It was around the same time that Quanell X met State Representative Ron Wilson (D-Houston) and was offered a job working for Representative Wilson as an aide.
+He also served as a national youth minister for the Nation of Islam.

 On January 28, 2008, Quanell X toured the Holocaust Museum Houston.
-He gave a statement requesting forgiveness regarding questionable comments he had made about Jews and their plight.

-Quanell stated: “I seek the forgiveness of every survivor who has heard the words I've said.
-I did not say them in the proper manner to make the point I was trying to get across.
+He gave a statement requesting forgiveness regarding questionable comments he had made about Jews and their plight: “I seek the forgiveness of every survivor who has heard the words I've said.
+I did not adequately say them to make the point I was trying to get across.
 I can see and understand how they might be utterly paranoid (of) a person such as myself."